GuruSR/Watchy_GSR/Usage.md

 WiFi options in the Options menu will not be available if the low battery indicator is on.

-[^1]:  Edit RTC has "Use RTC" (enabled/disabled) and "Drift Management" (to start Drift calculation) and when you do it again when the battery is low, you'll see Edit RTC to set the time right again, then "Calculate Drift", you'll then be greeted with a number /(+-)1.
-Up will let you start the "Drift Management" again or see the current seconds between corrected second (+/-) to keep the RTC in time.
-During "Drift Management" all NTP requests will go unanswered, until "Calculate Drift" is done, but should be done as late in the battery life as possible to maximize calculation accuracy.
-[^2]:  "Always" mode is used during non-RTC mode, with the exception that menus are ignored (acting like "Bed Time" mode).
+[^1]:  Be sure to read SmallRTC's [Drift Management documentation](https://github.com/GuruSR/SmallRTC/blob/master/Drift%20Calculation.md) on how this works.
-[^3]:  "Battery Saving" is forced on when using non-RTC mode.
+[^2]:  "Battery Saving" is forced on when the battery goes below the low battery level.
-[^4]:  Disabling Non-Volatile Storage will ask for you to select you want to proceed, if you proceed the NVS will have the settings removed, Watchy will reboot and will continue to not store any settings in the NVS.
+[^3]:  Disabling Non-Volatile Storage will ask for you to select you want to proceed, if you proceed the NVS will have the settings removed, Watchy will reboot and will continue to not store any settings in the NVS.
-[^5]:  With the invention of SmallRTC's atMinuteWake, all Screen Blanking will now use atMinuteWake for on the hour (0 minute) and 30 minutes past the hour, Alarms will now *WORK* in all Screen Blanking modes and will properly fire.
-The only change is, the Countdown Timer will *NOT* allow the atMinuteWake to happen, but normal nextMinuteWakes until it finishes.
-SmallRTC's atMinuteWake will cause the Watchy to only wake 2 (plus Alarms) times an hour, massively reducing battery usage.
+[^4]:  With the invention of SmallRTC's atMinuteWake, all Screen Blanking will now use atMinuteWake for on the hour (0 minute) and 30 minutes past the hour, Alarms will now *WORK* in all Screen Blanking modes and will properly fire.
+SmallRTC's atMinuteWake will cause the Watchy to only wake 2 (plus Alarms/Countdown Timer) times an hour, massively reducing battery usage.
-[^6]:  Double Tap works while in Bed Time, as do the buttons.
+[^5]:  Double Tap works while in Bed Time, as do the buttons.
-[^7]:  While your wrist is "Up", the Watchy will sit in Active Mode (battery usage), until you lower or tilt your wrist to cause the screen to go out again.
-[^8]:  In non-RTC mode, timers will not display seconds correctly, Countdown Timer will ignore seconds completely.
+[^6]:  If using Screen Blanking and the screen blanks during the Countdown Timer, it will wake the previous minute before it is about to finish and will remain in Active Mode until it does to help save battery.